98yejin/practice-python/README.md

 [Why to use]

-- 재귀 알고리즘을 사용할 때 유용하다.
+- Useful when using recursive algorithms.
-- LIFO 순서를 따른다.
+- Follows LIFO (Last-In, First-Out) order.
 - Suitable when you need to access the most recently added item first or when the order of processing needs to be reversed.

 [When to use]